JohannHahn/buffon_needle/README.md

 Build:
 CMakeLists is provided, run something like:

-`cmake -S . -G "Your generator of choice"`
+`cmake -S . -G "Your build system"`

 Running:
 You can just run it as is, or provide exactly 4 arguments in the terminal: